RichiH/vcsh/doc/INSTALL.md

 # Pre-requisites #

-If you want to build the manpage, you will need [ronn] [1].
-Debian 7.0 and above come with a package, so do most Debian clones.

-To install ronn on your Debian-based system, simply run

-	apt-get install ruby-ronn

-There are no other dependencies other than `git`, `ronn` and a POSIX shell.
+There are no other dependencies other than git and a POSIX shell.

 # Installing #